PAGE TOP

 Kaiōshin thinks it might not be good for Boo to live on Earth, because of all the terror he’d caused the Earthlings.
 Goku says they’ll just keep Boo from going outside for six months, and when the Dragon Balls revive, they’ll ask Shenlong to erase Boo from everyone’s memory.
 Vegeta gets angry and says he doesn’t care what they do anyway, and Satan is very happy.

 Once Boo is healed, Goku thinks they should all go back to Earth, mostly because he wants to eat and sleep a lot.
 And so, Kaiōshin drops them all off at God’s Temple.
-Goku, Vegeta, and Dende show themselves first, and the everyone all rushes over to happily greet them.
+Goku, Vegeta, and Dende show themselves first, and then everyone rushes over to happily greet them.
 Videl spots Satan and the puppy, but then everyone notices Boo beside him and freaks out.
 Goku tries to reassure everyone it’s okay.
 As Earth resumes its peaceful existence with the evil Boo destroyed, our heroes rejoice.

 The world has regarded Mister Satan as an “ultra super hero”.
 Six months later, memories of Boo were erased from everyone’s mind, except for those who were involved.
 But, the people still knew Satan had saved them from something horrendous.
 And then another ten years has passed…

-Trunks, now a teenager, is flying along in a capsule plane.
+And so, 10 years later… Trunks, now a teenager, is flying along in a capsule plane.
 He think flying like this is no fun, and climbs out of the cockpit, putting the plane in a capsule, and then flies on his own.
 He arrives at a house, knocks on the door, and Gohan answers.
 Trunks asks where Goten is, and Gohan says he’s in the backyard training with their dad and the others.
 Vegeta and Bulma are there too, and Trunks is surprised his parents have also come.

 Chapter Notes